pi-star-2025/pi_star/eye_candy_os.md

 Eyelashes, Eye whites, eye color/blacks.

-It keeps repeating around, creating a golden circle of red/blue/green.
+It keeps repeating around you, creating a golden circle of red/blue/green.
 That's how the star would see it.

 ##